Page generated from: QuickStart_v4.4.md

 That's the filename on the first line.
-That's it, no data but it is a set file.
+That's it, no data yet but it's a valid SET file.

 Groups are sections that hold related data.
 Start with [GROUPNAME]: